A BRIEF OVERVIEW OF MAC BILBAO

 Held at Colegio Ayalde in the vibrant cultural capital of Bilbao, Spain, MAC Bilbao is one of the few diplomatic simulations of its kind in the world ever held at secondary-school level.
 Before becoming an educator, MAC Bilbao Director Dr Anthony Speca lived and worked in the Arctic as a senior policy official with the Government of Nunavut, one of Canada’s Arctic territories.
 Since 2016, he has launched a number of Polar Aspect MAC conferences, both in-person and online, in order to share his enthusiasm for the Arctic with youth, and in the hope of inspiring them to learn more about this unique region and its peoples.

-Whilst schools with experience of MUN may find some aspects of the Arctic Council familiar, it does offer an exciting new format of model diplomacy.
+Whilst pupils with experience of Model United Nations may find some aspects of the conference familiar, MAC Bilbao offers an exciting new format of model diplomacy.
 The Arctic Council is unusual not only in promoting the active involvement of indigenous peoples alongside states, but also in making all decisions by consensus rather than majority vote.
-The Arctic Council is also well-known for collegiality and consensus-building even during times of tension between participants elsewhere in the World - valuable lessons for delegates to learn.
+The Arctic Council is also well-known for collegiality and consensus-building even during times of tension between participants elsewhere in the world—valuable lessons for life after school.